babusingh02/EXCEED/README.md

 Sure, here's an updated version of your README file:

-LMS - Learning Management System
-Overview
+E-Learning Platform with Personalized Recommendations Overview
-This project is a Learning Management System (LMS) designed to facilitate online learning and teaching.
+This project is a E-Learning Platform with Personalized Recommendations designed to facilitate online learning and teaching.
 It allows users to sign up, log in, create courses, enroll in courses, view course content, and interact with course materials.

 Features
 User Authentication: Users can sign up and log in with their email and password.
 Passwords are securely hashed.